Bjärka-Säby Château: History

 A first château was completed in 1632 by lake Stora Rängen.

 Bjärka-Säby Château was built for Swedish diplomat and nobleman, Germund Louis Cederhielm.
 The building was based upon plans from a prominent Swedish landscape architect, Fredrik Magnus Piper.
 The second château was completed in the 1790s.
 The surrounding landscape was designed in the manner of a traditional English park.
 The building was subject to renovation in 1894–1898, based upon plans of architect Agi Lindegren (1858–1927).
 His work differ from Piper's design and resulted in a Baroque appearance.

 Proposals for a restoration of the interior were advanced principally by Sigurd Curman, secretary of the Swedish National Heritage Board.
 Between 1920 and 1921, Erik Fant, architect at the Nordic Museum, conducted renovations reflecting the manor's origin in the late 1700s.
-The exterior has been allowed to retain the appearance resulting from the Agi Lindgren-based conversion.
+The exterior has been allowed to retain the appearance resulting from the Agi Lindegren-based conversion.

 Since 1980, the château has been owned by Sionförsamlingen i Linköping, the Swedish Pentecostal movement's church in Linköping.
 From 1996 on there are people from different denominations living a common life at the castle, praying, working and studying according to a simple rule.
 Out of this common life of prayer together with the visitors at retreats and seminars given at the château a need for something "more" arose and this gave birth to the independent Ecumenical Community of Bjärka-Säby with its members scattered throughout Scandinavia though regularly returning to the castle.

-Inside the château hangs portraits of Hedvig Ekman, Gustaf Aulén, Nathan Söderblom, and icons of Bridget of Sweden as well as traditional icons from the Russian Orthodox, Greek Orthodox, Coptic Orthodox tradition and icons painted by members of the community.
+Inside the château hang portraits of Hedvig Ekman, Gustaf Aulén, Nathan Söderblom, and icons of Bridget of Sweden as well as traditional icons from the Russian Orthodox, Greek Orthodox, Coptic Orthodox tradition and icons painted by members of the community.
 The château also has a patristic library, as well as a side chapel that was built in the 18th century as a result of the devotion of the Pietist Lutheran Hedvig Ekman.

 Peter Halldorf was the spiritual leader (preces) of the Ecumenical Community of Bjärka-Säby is from the start.
 New preces from 2017 is Jonas Eveborn.